chrishuman0923/clickyGame/README.md

 - Heroku

 ## Future Enhancements
-A future enhancement would allow the user to toggle game difficulty by being able to alter how many images are generated.
+A future enhancement would allow the user to change the difficulty of the game by altering how many rows of images are displayed.